 The first step in mitigating potential network issues is to discover all the devices on a network and their current status.
 A top-of-the-line network monitoring software should use auto-discovery to find each device on your network, eliminating the need for manual entry of device information.

 Display status information

 The software should also give you real-time status conditions of your devices, including response time, packet loss rate, uptime, availability, temperature, and more.

 Your network monitoring software should use smart alerting to notify IT managers when a device is on the brink of reaching a critical threshold.
 Managers should be able to set up their devices to alert them when a device is in an alarm state so they can remedy the problem before an end-user notices.

-Related Content: Ultimate Buyer's Guide: Network Monitoring Software in 2017
+Related Content: Ultimate Buyer's Guide for Network Monitoring Software